AdzXDev/Wanderlust/README.md

 ## Usage

-1. **Sign Up or Log In**: Create an account or log in to your existing account.
-2. **Post a Property**: Upload pictures and provide details about your house or villa.
+1. **Post a Property**: Upload pictures and provide details about your house or villa.
 3. **Browse Listings**: View properties listed by other users.
 4. **Add Reviews**: Leave feedback on properties.
 5. **Manage Posts**: Edit or delete your posts as needed.